h0ker/ManagerApp/README.md

 - Validates an employee's credentials to allow access into the ManagerApp.
 - A premade set of credentials for testing are: Username: `test` password: `test`.

+## Main Screen

+- Allows for existing employees to clock in/out of work with the `Time Clock Management` page.
+- Contains a list of tabs at the top of the screen that allows for various different manager functions.